Skip to content

 Clinical Preparation

-• ☐ Case-specific medical records (as requested)
+• Case-specific medical records

-• ☐ Detailed list of current medications and allergies
+• List of medications and allergies

-• ☐ Previous surgical history and procedure dates
+• Previous surgical history

-• ☐ Specialist reports (Mandatory for Oncology cases)
+• Specialist reports (Oncology)

-• ☐ Recent treatment area documentation (for Coordinator)
+• Treatment area documentation

 Travel & Recovery

-• ☐ Valid Passport & K-ETA or Medical Visa
+• Valid Passport & K-ETA/Visa

-• ☐ International credit card and local currency (KRW)
+• Intl credit card & local currency

 Legal Disclaimer & Notice of Non-Liability